Differences

 ===== Setup ===== ===== Setup =====

-**If you're not using the OpenStack VM**: **If you're not using the OpenStack VM**:
+-**If you're not using the OpenStack VM**:+**If you're using the local VM for ARM 64 (AArch64)**:

 {{:isc:labs:stack_layout.png?700}} {{:isc:labs:stack_layout.png?700}}